Adobe FireflyvsCursor

 AAdobe Firefly

-Adobe Firefly's strengths are commercially safe and photoshop integration β but coding tasks like this aren't in its wheelhouse.
-Adobe Firefly is adobe's commercially safe ai image model integrated into photoshop and creative cloud, which is a different problem from what this scenario tests.
+Adobe Firefly's strengths are commercially safe ai outputs and 30+ models in one workspace — but coding tasks like this aren't in its wheelhouse.
+Adobe Firefly is adobe firefly is an all-in-one generative ai studio for creating images, video, audio, and vectors from text prompts, which is a different problem from what this scenario tests.

 BCursor

 This scenario falls inside coding territory, where Cursor is purpose-built.
-Asking Adobe Firefly to compete here misses what it's actually good at β commercially safe and photoshop integration.
+Adobe Firefly's strengths lie elsewhere — commercially safe ai outputs and 30+ models in one workspace.

 LinkedIn Cover Banner

-Here's the thingβ Used both Adobe Firefly and Cursor for linkedin cover banner over months.
-Long-term perspective.
+Here's the thing— Adobe Firefly and Cursor approach linkedin cover banner from different ends of the learning curve.

 AAdobe Firefly